RahulxRay/Stock-data-scapper/README.md

 - The script is designed to be easily modifiable.
 You can adjust the sections and data points to be scraped by updating the mappings and input columns.
 - Ensure that the structure of the input Excel file matches the expected format for the script to work correctly.

-Feel free to modify the script to suit your needs.
 ```

 This `README.md` provides a comprehensive overview of the script, including detailed explanations of the input file structure, script workflow, and error handling.